dsarlis/FastCode/TermProject/README.md

 We have three scripts:

-* create_cluster.sh: Creates the Amazon EMR with speacial configuration we were using.
+* **create_cluster.sh**: Creates the Amazon EMR with speacial configuration we were using.
-* generate-graph.py: Creates random graph using networkx from Python.
+* **generate-graph.py**: Creates random graph using networkx from Python.
 Takes three arguments: number of nodes, number of edges and output file.
-* manual-generate-graph.py : Creates a random graph using two nested fors.
+* **manual-generate-graph.py** : Creates a random graph using two nested fors.
 Takes three arguments: number of nodes, output file and probability of generating edges.